yhicc/FinancialLibrary/README.md

 	-Pricing European Swaption  (Black's model)

 ##Usage
-Commands are examples.
+This is the overall flow to use the library.
+The actual methods are described in doc/api_spec.txt.

 ####1.Building Yield Curve
+Users have to include YieldCurve.h and FinLibException.h.
-1st step is creating Yield Curve instance.
+1st step is creating Yield Curve object.
 ```
 std::unique_ptr<YieldCurve> ycv;
 ycv.reset(new YieldCurve());